Let’s be honest, if you are a Netflix user, than you either:

 In short, sharing Netflix passwords is now a federal crime, punishable by fines and perhaps a short jail sentence, but that is unlikely.
 Prosecutions are not expected to happen soon.
 After all, we are sure this new law affects millions of users, but beware account owners.
 We recommend changing your password and letting your loved ones know why.
 You can even send them a news piece on it to back yourself up.
 To everyone else, get your own accounts so that you are no longer breaking the law.

-Los Angeles Bail Bond Store does not foresee the need to bail people out of jail because they were arrested for sharing a Netflix password, but if we do need to, we will not waste any time.
+Los Angeles Bail Bonds does not foresee the need to bail people out of jail because they were arrested for sharing a Netflix password, but if we do need to, we will not waste any time.